Maria W. Stewart: Lectures

-Between 1832 and 1833, she delivered for lectures, all printed by her friend and central figure of the abolitionist movement William Lloyd Garrison in The Liberator.
+Between 1832 and 1833, she delivered four lectures, all printed by her friend and central figure of the abolitionist movement William Lloyd Garrison in The Liberator.

 The first of her four lectures was given on September 21, 1832, at Franklin Hall in Boston.
 Titled, "Why sit ye here and die?," the lecture was presented to the New England Anti-Slavery Society.
 This lecture was a call to action from Stewart, using the metaphor to challenge African Americans, especially those who were free in the North, to fight for equality and not wait for others to secure their rights.
 In her demand for change and action, she states "how long shall the fair daughters of Africa be compelled to bury their minds and talents beneath a load of iron pots and kettles?."
 Stewart urges Black women to rise above the limits that are placed upon them by society and make a life of their own.

 Elsewhere, she stated more directly the importance of education to the liberation of oppressed groups: "It is of no use for us to sit with our hands folded, hanging our heads like bulrushes, lamenting our wretched condition' but let us make a mighty effort, and arise, and proclaim our rights."
-Through this call, Stewart emphiazsied that education and self-improvment were esstential for African Americans to claim their rightful place in society.
-She belived that gaining knowledge was essential to overcoming ignorance and dependence, urging both men and women to strengthen their minds and character to achieve true freedom.
+Through this call, Stewart emphasized that education and self-improvement were essential for African Americans to claim their rightful place in society.
+She believed that gaining knowledge was essential to overcoming ignorance and dependence, urging both men and women to strengthen their minds and character to achieve true freedom.